2.4 Applying for redress with serious criminal convictions

 - any other matters considered relevant in making the determination.

-In making their determination of entitlement, the Operator will place greater importance on the advice provided by the jurisdiction where the person applying for redress experienced abuse.
+In making their determination of entitlement, the Operator will place greater importance on the advice provided by the specified advisor in the jurisdiction where the person applying for redress experienced abuse.

 Sentenced after applying for redress